 To enhance your health, spirit and life balance, start today by getting in touch with your gratitude.

-1. Gets you out of your logical / rational mind and into your emotional mind.
+1. Gets you out of your logical/rational mind and into your emotional mind.
 Feeling gratitude has to come out of inner feeling.

-personal and moral value.
+on your personal and moral beliefs.